 The Hayes Primary School recognises the crucial role that parents and carers play in promoting good school attendance.
-We therefore seek to provide professional, quality information and advice, communicated frequently by telephone, email, texts, leaflets, parents’ evenings, school reports and via the school attendance webpage on our school website.
+We therefore seek to provide professional, quality information and advice, communicated frequently by telephone, email, texts, leaflets, parents’ evenings, school reports and via the school office.

 The Hayes Primary School aims to:

 Pupils at The Hayes Primary are dedicated to their learning and are happy in school life.
-This is reflected in the school’s excellent attendance rate, which was 96.8% for the academic year 2015-16 (the target for Croydon schools is 95%).
-In addition, 11.5% of pupils achieved 100% for the whole of the academic year.
-Well done to all of these pupils!
+This is reflected in the school’s excellent attendance rate, which was 97.02% for the academic year 2018-19 (Government guidance states that pupils attendance should be above 95%).

-Hospital, Doctors, Dentist Appointments: we require a letter of notice if a child is to be taken out of school for hospital/clinic appointments.
+Hospital, Doctors, Dentist Appointments: we require evidence if a child is to be taken out of school for hospital/clinic appointments to authorise it as a medical appointment.
 Unless it is an emergency, visits to the dentist, doctor etc, should be made outside of school hours.
-In the interest of safety we do not allow children unattended out the school ground during school hours.
+In the interest of safety we do not allow children unattended out of the school ground during school hours.

-Severe Weather Conditions: in the event of very severe weather, parents and carers are welcome to collect their children from the school at any time during the afternoon, unless asked by the school to collect earlier.
+Severe Weather Conditions: in the event of very severe weather, the school will contact parents and carers if children are allowed to go home early.
 Children are never released early without the consent of their parents/carers.

 Sickness: should your child need to be collected from school due to sickness or appointments after morning or afternoon registration, it is very important that you sign your child out on the entry system and inform the office before you leave.

-Holiday In Term Time: as part of the on-going drive to improve the attendance levels in all schools, the Local Authority actively discourages parents and carers from taking children on holiday during term time.
-Holidays should be taken during the school breaks.
+Holiday In Term Time: as part of the on-going drive to improve the attendance levels in all schools, the Local Authority has directed that schools no longer authorise holidays during term time.

 *Leave of absence will only be granted where proper procedures have been followed.